rikschennink/ds-character-count/accessibility-criteria.md

 ## What's this?

-This describes the necessary behaviours that an character counter needs to meet to be usable by assistive technologies.
+This describes the necessary behaviours that a character count needs to meet to be usable by assistive technologies.

-They are useful if you are evaluating `accessible-character-count`, or a different character counter solution.
+They are useful if you are evaluating `ds-character-count`, or a different character count solution.

 ## User story